 Some California couples may be deciding that the best way to start the New Year is to dissolve a marriage that has no hope for a happy future.
-When a couple has reached that point, there are several steps that each spouse should take before filing to end the marriage to make sure the financial split is done fairly.
+When a couple has reached that point, there are several steps to take before filing for divorce in California to make sure the financial split is done fairly.

 First, each person should make sure that he or she has three to five years’ worth of copies of important financial records, such as bank accounts, retirement accounts, mortgages and tax returns.
 These should be kept in a safe place.
 Second, a bank account in only the individual’s name begins a separate financial record and credit rating.
 The person can even move half the balance from a joint account into his or her own bank account.